microbit-foundation/makecode-embed/docs/vanilla.md

 `;
 ```

+For more examples, take a look at the [MakeCode blocks rendering demo source code](../src/stories/createMakeCodeRenderBlocks.stories.tsx).

 ## Embed MakeCode editor

 Use {@link vanilla.MakeCodeFrameDriver | MakeCodeFrameDriver} class to create a driverRef for an iframe element.